At Our Lady & St Kenelm Catholic Primary, prayer and worship is an integral part of the school day.

 Collective Worship: Findings from our SEF/Monitoring & Evaluation

-All Leaders, including staff & Governors, evaluate the Catholic life of the school through monitoring of collective worship at every opportunity.
+All Leaders, including children, staff & Governors, evaluate the Catholic life of the school through monitoring of collective worship at every opportunity.
 Leaders, staff & children, have expert knowledge in how to plan and deliver quality Collective Worship.